michaelmalick/michaelmalick.github.io/index.md

 environment][R] for data analysis and visualization.

 My academic research interests revolve around the spatial and temporal dynamics of marine fish populations and how climate variability influences these dynamics.
+My research covers a broad array of disciplines including, ecology, oceanography, natural resource management, statistics, modeling, and decision theory.

-I completed my Master's degree at the [University of Alaska Fairbanks][UAF] with [Dr. Milo Adkison][MA].
-My M.Sc. research investigated spatial patterns of coho salmon marine survival in Southeast Alaska, as well as modeling the effects of hatchery releases of pink and chum salmon on coho salmon.

-My Ph.D. research investigates how variability in climate and ocean processes influence the dynamics of Pacific salmon populations.
-More specifically, my research investigates:
+I completed my Master's degree at the [University of Alaska Fairbanks][UAF] with [Dr. Milo Adkison][MA] where I studied the effects of hatchery releases of pink and chum salmon on coho salmon through time and space.
+My Ph.D. research investigates how variability in climate and ocean processes influence the dynamics of Pacific salmon populations throughout North America.
+In particular, my Ph.D. research focuses on:

 1. Spatial synchrony of the spring phytoplankton bloom and how it compares to spatial synchrony seen among salmon populations.